p4cyber/p4cyber/README.md

 The P4Cyber GUI is required for participating in the alpha.
 Through the interface you can:

-Set bandwidth allowance for the node (to avoid saturating local network).
+**Set bandwidth allowance** for the node (to avoid saturating local network).

-Start / Stop scanning sessions manually.
+**Start / Stop scanning** sessions manually.

-Search gathered results via a textual search bar (IP address only).
+**Search gathered results** via a textual search bar (IP address only).

-Browse results in a Shodan-like view showing: discovered ports, protocols, banners, and certificates.
+**Browse results** in a Shodan-like view showing: discovered ports, protocols, banners, and certificates.

-View scanning metrics: how many blocks the node scanned.
+**View scanning metrics**: how many blocks the node scanned.
 In this alpha a block corresponds to scanning a single port across ~300,000 IPs.
 Metrics are available per-session and historically (since the app was first run on that node).

-Inspect last-block details: view the data captured for the most recent block scanned by the node.
+**Inspect last-block details**: view the data captured for the most recent block scanned by the node.

 Limitations and scope: